 Alfalfa is Timothy’s full brother, and everyones favorite.
 Something about his soulful doe eyes and inquisitive nature endears him to all.
 Like Ophelia, Alfalfa and Timothy lost their mother and bonded closely with each other.
 Alfalfa is our wise old soul deferring to his big brother and looking after his little sister.
 Alfalfa’s favorite time of day is story time; he loves when people sit and read with him.

-Jesse is a big beautiful blue and gold macaw who was living in isolation in her former owner’s basement.
+Jesse is a 26 year old big, beautiful blue and gold macaw who was living in isolation in her former owner’s basement.
 Labeled an aggressive screamer, Jesse suffered through social deprivation for many years before she was rescued.
 By the time she arrived at the sanctuary, she more closely resembled a blue and grey macaw as she had plucked out most of her gold.
 Providing Jesse with the mental stimulation she so desperately craved, as well as companionship, allowed her to blossom into the gregarious, friendly, outgoing girl she is today.